 - Their goals as future scholars.

-- Submit a current copy of a professional résumé or curriculum vitae to the Social Welfare PhD Program.
+- Provide a current copy of a professional résumé or curriculum vitae.
 This should contain information on:

 - All post-secondary education, including institutions, degrees and dates of completed programs of study, plus institutions, dates, and types of study that did not lead to a degree.

-- All employment by the applicant in social work, criminal justice, and related areas, including dates and employing organizations.
+- All employment by the applicant in social work or criminal justice and related areas, including dates and employing organizations.

 - Employment unrelated to social work or criminal justice within the past five years.